-Because remember, bad data is rarely ever about technology.
-It’s about the people and process driving it.
-If your org can’t get a handle on those two things before jumping ship, then no system can ever truly thrive.
+Remember, bad data is rarely about technology.
+It’s usually about the people and process driving it.
+If your org can’t get a handle on those two things before jumping ship, then no system can ever stay float.

 5) You saw a great deal on another system

 Why are you using this hunk of junk when that sleek-looking system just slashed its price?
-Or when Salesforce is flipping free?! (p.s I’m a Salesforce Admin.
+Or when Salesforce is flippin’ free?! (p.s I’m a Salesforce Admin.
 And “free” is a strong word.)